tportmann-uzh/ddos-data-mesh-network/README.md

 ### 3. Setting up Trino
 We run Trino using docker with the [Trino docker image](https://hub.docker.com/r/trinodb/trino) provided by Trino.
 Make sure that you have docker and docker compose installed on your machine.
 The _trino-config_ directory of this repository contains all the necessary files to configure your Trino instance.
 Check out the deployment section of the official [Trino documentation](https://trino.io/docs/current/installation/deployment.html) to see what the configuration files do.
 Before we can run Trino, make sure to check the following configurations:
-- _config.properties_: Change the file according to your needs.
-If you plan for this installation to be a worker node, set the coordinator=true entry to false.
+- _trino-config/config.properties_: Change the file according to your needs.
+If you plan for this installation to be a worker node, set the `coordinator=true` entry to `false`.
 Also make sure to edit the discovery URL to the URL/IP of your machine.

   This is the example configuration for a coordinator node:
   ```